plmday/Kiwi/README.md

 <strike>strikeout text</strike>

-When using strikeouts, it is recommended leaving at least one space at both the begining and the end, because hyphen `-` is usually used to form a compound word.
+When using strikeouts, it is recommended leaving at least one space at both the begining and the end, because a hyphen `-` is usually used to form a compound word.
 Text like the following should not be formatted as strikeout.

 ```
 A compound-word is not a pseudo-word.
 ```

-But the text as follows should.
+But text as follows should.

 ```
 A compound -word is not a pseudo- word.
 ```

 ####2.8.5.
 Kiwi Inline Code

-For inline code, since it is smaller, their markup syntax better only differs from that for a code block on *weight*.
-Hence the same symbols are used but they are *lighter*.

 ```
 {code piece} in text